JunoLab/JunoDocs.jl/docs/src/devdocs/dev_install.md

 (Note: You could do `foreach( Pkg.checkout, ["Blink", "CodeTools", "Hiccup", "etc"] )`).

+**Quick note on using the Julia package manager, i.e. `Pkg.bla`**

-(Note: If you want to revert/unsync a particular package, do `Pkg.free("foo")`.
-At time of writing `Hiccup` was causing err.. hiccups so I needed to revert it).
+If you want to revert/unsync a particular package, do `Pkg.free("foo")`.
+At time of writing `Hiccup` was causing err.. hiccups so it needed to be reverted.

-(Note: `Pkg.update()` will update all checked out packages as well!
-So that's for syncing Julia packages.
+`Pkg.update()` will update/sync all checked-out Julia packages!
 The corresponding command for syncing *Atom* packages is `apm upgrade`.)

+Complete `Pkg` doc at http://docs.julialang.org/en/release-0.5/manual/packages/

-* If you want to be really comprehensive, ...
+* If you want bleeding-edge for Julia's ***debugger*** as well, you need:

 ```julia
 Pkg.checkout("Reactive")